Trans-Europe Express (album): Commercial performance

-Trans-Europe Express charted higher in the United States than Kraftwerk's previous album Radio-Activity by peaking at number 117 on the Billboard Top LPs & Tapes chart.
+Trans-Europe Express charted higher in the United States than Kraftwerk's previous album Radio-Activity by peaking at number 117 on the Billboard Top LPs & Tape chart.

 "Trans-Europe Express" and "Showroom Dummies" were released as singles from the album.
 "Trans-Europe Express" charted on the Billboard Hot 100 in 1977 where it peaked at number 67.
 Trans-Europe Express began charting in the United Kingdom in the 1980s.
 The album entered the charts on 6 February 1982, staying in the charts for seven weeks and peaking at number 49.
 The re-released single for "Showroom Dummies" (a remix with additional drums) entered the charts on 20 February 1982, staying on the charts for five weeks and peaking at number 25.